shbv/azure_ml/capstone/README.md

                                                                                subsample=1.0, subsample_for_bin=200000, subsample_freq=0)
   - weights = [0.1111111111111111, 0.1111111111111111, 0.1111111111111111, 0.1111111111111111, 0.1111111111111111, 0.2222222222222222, 0.1111111111111111, 0.1111111111111111]

+- To improve the model:
-- We could have trained AutoML longer by relaxing the experiment/iteration timeout setting.
+  - We can train AutoML longer by relaxing the experiment/iteration timeout setting.
+  - We can also perform better Feature engineering by setting better values for the missing data, and also extract relevant features from existing features.

 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.